hungoverhols/Summer2019/README.md

 ### Ideas

-+ Nevsky Prospekt

-+ The Hermitage
-  + Second largest art museum in the world, behind the Louvre

-+ Tsarskoe selo in Pushkin

 + See the drawbridges at night.
 But make sure we on the right side of the bridge.
 + Roofs apparently